vindar/tgx/validation/README.md

   board-specific performance work.
 Generated performance results, release baselines and development baselines are kept locally under `local_results/performance/`, which is ignored by Git.
-- `benchmark3d/`: modular 3D benchmark suite under active development.
-It uses board-independent test modules, CPU/MCU backends and parseable telemetry.
+- `benchmark3d/`: modular 3D benchmark suite.
+It
+  uses board-independent test modules, CPU/MCU backends and parseable telemetry.
 - `local_results/`: ignored local workspace for generated validation and performance outputs that are useful locally but too large or too specific for